Eskimo bowline

 (Marine Knots) by Lev Skryagin (1930–2000).

-The slipped version is known as Kalmyk loop.
+The knot is referred to in the Russian book as the Cossack knot, and its slipped version is known as the Kalmyk loop.

 The Eskimo bowline is about as strong as and even more secure than the bowline, especially in synthetic lines.

 Under cross load (ring loading, transverse loading profile), i.e. when the loop is pulled apart, the shown common Eskimo loop effectively mimics an ends-opposite (and inferior) left-hand sheet bend and thus can slip like the bowline; the less common Eskimo loop variant with the A–C loop (see bowline family diagram) would give a proper same-side sheet bend, thus being much stronger under cross load.
-Similarly, when the eye of a simple Bowline is subject to a transverse loading profile, it mimics the inferior version of the Lapp bend, and so can slip and untie; the wrongly demeaned left-handed or cowboy bowline becomes the proper Lapp bend, and should hold..
+Similarly, when the eye of a simple bowline is subject to a transverse loading profile, it mimics the inferior version of the Lapp bend, and so can slip and untie; the wrongly demeaned left-handed or cowboy bowline becomes the proper Lapp bend, and should hold..

 All of the maneuvers to tie this knot are generally in the opposite (or 'anti' direction) relative to the bowline.

-Dan Lehman regards the general, bowline-like structure of the A–C variant as an 'anti-bowline' in the sense that tying maneuvers are performed in a general 'anti' direction relative to the simple #1010 Bowline.
-After forming the 'nipping loop' with C & D (which can be formed as 'S' or 'Z' chirality) the working end is fed through that loop from the same side A as the outgoing eye leg C. This is opposite (or 'anti') direction relative to the simple (#1010) Bowline (A–D on opposite sides).
+After forming the 'nipping loop' with C & D (which can be formed as 'S' or 'Z' chirality) the working end is fed through that loop from the same side A as the outgoing eye leg C. This is opposite (or 'anti') direction relative to the simple (ABOK #1010) Bowline (A–D on opposite sides).

 The so called 'Eskimo' Bowline has also been known as Boas Bowline and Cossack knot - all of these names referring to the same structure.
 The Kalmyk loop can be made 'TIB' (Tiable In the Bight); however, it will not be 'EEL' (Either End Loadable).